webexone/digital/_pages/Lab3_Chat.md

 <br/>
 <br/>

+- **NOTE:** If clicking on Register to Engage doesn’t do anything, please contact your lab proctor to perform this step for you

 - Verify that the `Register to Webex Engage` option is now disabled and there is a message indicating the time when the asset was registered along with the service to which it is assigned.

 <img align="middle" src="/digital/assets/new_images/Lab3_chat/lab3_3_confirm_register_app_to_service_png" width="1000" />